Trial of Abdullah Öcalan: Trial

-The first day was marked with the call for a end of the armed conflict and a peaceful solution to the Kurdish issue in Turkey by Abdullah Öcalan, as well as the withdrawal of the head of Öcalan's defense team, Ahmet Zeki Okcukoğlu who alleged his client rights to a fair trial were violated and that he did not want the death of Öcalan on his conscience.
+The first day was marked with the call for an end of the armed conflict and a peaceful solution to the Kurdish issue in Turkey by Abdullah Öcalan, as well as the withdrawal of the head of Öcalan's defense team, Ahmet Zeki Okcukoğlu who alleged his client rights to a fair trial were violated and that he did not want the death of Öcalan on his conscience.
 Further on the lawyers of the defense demanded a delay of the proceedings due to their obstructed defense, a demand which was dismissed by the court.

 The second day, Öcalan assumed the main responsibility for the armed struggle of the PKK against the Turkish military.
 But he denied having ordered the murders of the Swedish prime minister Olof Palme and of thirty three unarmed members of the Turkish army in 1993, and deferred an eventual responsibility of those deaths to renegade members of the PKK.

 On the third day of the trial, a judge was moved to tears as he heard the accounts by a widow of a Turkish soldier.
 Following the witnesses account, several of the Turkish soldiers relatives in the courtroom shouted "execute him".
 The presiding judge Turgut Okyay demanded that the lawyers prepare for their final statements for the trial the next day.

 On the 3 June the lawyers of the defense did not attend as they were banned from staying from any hotel near the İmralı island and therefore boycotted the trial.

 On the 4 June, the defense team requested that Tansu Çiller and Jalal Talabani, as well as relatives of Kurdish militants could have a stand in court, a demand which was denied by the judges and met with fierce resistance by the relatives of Turkish soldiers sitting in the courtroom.
 Soldiers had to step in and protect the lawyers of the defense from angry spectators to trial.
 The trial was adjourned until next week due this confrontation.
 As the trial paused for a few days, lawyers representing the relatives of Turkish soldiers, attempted to file lawsuits against Öcalan's lawyers alleging they supported the PKK by accusing Turkey for also being responsible for the deaths in the Turkish-Kurdish conflict.
 As the trial resumed, the prosecution again demanded the execution of Abdullah Öcalan while the court adjourned the trial for another fifteen days.

 On 18 June 1999 the Grand National Assembly of Turkey voted to remove military judges from the State Security Courts in an attempt to address criticism from the European Court of Human Rights.
 After the Turkish Constitution was adapted accordingly, a civilian judge who had observed the trial as a substitute, replaced the military judge.
 As the trial resumed on 23 June, the lawyers demanded a suspension of trial due to the new composition of the court, a request which was denied.